nrchua/IndoorInverseMobileNet/README.md

 [1] Dai, A., Chang, A. X., Savva, M., Halber, M., Funkhouser, T., & Nießner, M. (2017).
 Scannet: Richly-annotated 3d reconstructions of indoor scenes.
 In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (pp. 5828-5839).

 [2] Garon, M., Sunkavalli, K., Hadap, S., Carr, N., & Lalonde, J. F. (2019).
 Fast spatially-varying indoor lighting estimation.
 In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (pp. 6908-6917).

+[3] Howard, A., Sandler, M., Chu, G., Chen, L. C., Chen, B., Tan, M., ... & Adam, H. (2019).
+Searching for mobilenetv3.
+In Proceedings of the IEEE/CVF International Conference on Computer Vision (pp. 1314-1324).

+[4] Li, Z., Shafiei, M., Ramamoorthi, R., Sunkavalli, K., & Chandraker, M. (2020).
+Inverse rendering for complex indoor scenes: Shape, spatially-varying lighting and svbrdf from a single image.
+In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (pp. 2475-2484).

+[5] Sandler, M., Howard, A., Zhu, M., Zhmoginov, A., & Chen, L. C. (2018).
+Mobilenetv2: Inverted residuals and linear bottlenecks.
+In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 4510-4520).